-The governing body aims to support the whole community of Bournville Primary School using their varying skills, strengths and expertise from all walks of life to enrich the work of the governing body and improve the governance of the school.
-In all decision making, the governors are committed to ensuring that the best interests of all children in the school are the highest priority.
+Each school within ELAN has a Local Governing Body (LGB).
+The LGB of Bournville Primary School aims to support the whole community of the school using their varying skills, strengths and expertise from all walks of life to enrich the work of the governing body and improve the governance of the school.

 The current governors of the school are: